HinaChoudhry/Pawfect-Pets/README.md

 - I want to be able to read a blog
 - I want to be able to comment on the blog
 - I want to be able to edit/delete my comments on the blog
+- I want to have an FAQ for common questions

 As an admin
 - I want to be able to add a product to the website